DorFerenc/ExpenseTracker/README.md

 # Expense Tracker

-* Expense Tracker is a small desktop application that helps you track your expenses using TornadoFX and SQLite.
+* Expense Tracker is a small desktop application that helps you track your expenses using TornadoFX and REST api.
 It provides a user-friendly interface for managing expenses and generating reports.

 # Getting started: